Global Development M.P.S. (Ithaca)

 Field of Study

-The Master of Professional Studies (MPS) in Global Development (GD) is a one-year, interdisciplinary graduate-level degree program combining a flexible course-based curriculum with a capstone or problem-solving project.
+The Master of Professional Studies (MPS) in Global Development (GDEV) is a one-year, interdisciplinary graduate-level degree program combining a flexible course-based curriculum with a capstone or problem-solving project.
 The program is designed to enhance practical and technical skills and to prepare students for careers in field-based development and development policy roles serving low-income and rural communities globally.

 Students in the MPS in Global Development custom build courses of study in consultation with their faculty advisors.
 A strength of the program is its flexibility; students are able to tailor their coursework to fill gaps based on previous studies, field experiences, and desired career paths.